I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestwdmgetirp.md

 <p>For more information about <b>WdfRequestWdmGetIrp</b>, see <a href="wdf.obtaining_information_about_an_i_o_request">Obtaining Information About an I/O Request</a>.</p>

-<p>The following code example is part of an <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-device-control.md">EvtIoDeviceControl</a> callback function that obtains the WDM IRP that is associated with an I/O request and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549266">IoGetNextIrpStackLocation</a> to obtain the next-lower driver's I/O stack location.</p>

-<p>The driver must not access a request's IRP structure after <a href="wdf.completing_i_o_requests">completing the I/O request</a>.</p>

-<p>For more information about <b>WdfRequestWdmGetIrp</b>, see <a href="wdf.obtaining_information_about_an_i_o_request">Obtaining Information About an I/O Request</a>.</p>

-<p>The following code example is part of an <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-device-control.md">EvtIoDeviceControl</a> callback function that obtains the WDM IRP that is associated with an I/O request and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549266">IoGetNextIrpStackLocation</a> to obtain the next-lower driver's I/O stack location.</p>
+<p>The following code example is part of an <a href="..\wdfio\nc-wdfio-evt-wdf-io-queue-io-device-control.md">EvtIoDeviceControl</a> callback function that obtains the WDM IRP that is associated with an I/O request and then calls <a href="..\wdm\nf-wdm-iogetnextirpstacklocation.md">IoGetNextIrpStackLocation</a> to obtain the next-lower driver's I/O stack location.</p>

 ## -requirements
 <table>